 During the colder months of the year, there are few things more relaxing than curling up with a nice bowl of hot soup.
 The problem is… Store and restaurant-bought soups are loaded with sodium, which can lead to blood pressure issues and weight gain.
 So, I’m here to give you a healthy alternative that’s homemade AND lectin-free.
+Once you try this, try our other lectin free soup recipes.

 This particular soup is a healthy twist on a classic, and it’s a classic for a reason!
 Leek and potato soup is warming, comforting, and wonderfully filling.
 But for those who don’t know, potatoes are LOADED with lectins, so I wanted to make an alternative that got rid of the excess lectins, while still providing the above benefits and tasting amazing.
 In order to do this, I got rid of the typical potatoes and replaced them with cauliflower.